thebosseverywher/Mouse-controlled-Laser-Pointer/README.md

 ## License

-This project is licensed under the [GPU General Public License v3.0](LICENSE).
+This project is licensed under the [GPL General Public License v3.0](LICENSE).